hzeller/RedPitaya-Case/README.md

 ![3D Print][design]

-The top part of the case will just be attached with the 'melting plastic on hole' technique found in many consumer devices (anyone knows how this joining technique is called ?)
+The top part of the case will just be attached with the heat staking technique found in many consumer devices.

 ![Attached with melted plastic pillar][melt-attached]

 The final case looks like this; the arrows show input/outputs.